Differences between sterilization and pasteurization

 TERRA Food-Tech® autoclaves for pasteurizing or sterilizing packaged foods

-With the autoclaves compact for packaged food from TERRA Food-Tech® Finding out the precise temperature and time to cook, sterilize and pasteurize any type of food is much easier.
+With the TERRA Food-Tech ® compact autoclaves for packaged foods developed by RAYPA, finding out the precise temperature and time to cook, sterilize and pasteurize any type of food is much easier.
 Thanks to the temperature probe placed in a product sample.
 This allows perfect control of the process while preserving the organoleptic properties, minimizing possible changes in the nutritional characteristics of the packaged product and complying with all the requirements and standards of the food industry.

 For more information, contact our sales team .